ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 By leveraging context data, such as promo codes or custom texts, you can tailor the e-commerce experience for your customers and enhance the capabilities of your application.

-For more information, see [https://doc.ibexa.co/en/master/commerce/cart/cart_api/#adding-context-data].
+For more information, see [Adding context data](https://doc.ibexa.co/en/master/commerce/cart/cart_api/#adding-context-data).

 ### New features and improvements in Personalization